How Far Is Lightning?

 These are what we call as Lightning.
 It seems very fascinating doesn't it?

-The stream of light that we see is due to the heat generated from the friction between the fast moving electrons (due to potential difference) and the air molecules, in thi process air molecules also get charged and create further lightning.
+The stream of light that we see is due to the heat generated from the friction between the fast moving electrons (due to potential difference) and the air molecules, in the process air molecules also get charged and create further lightning.

 Calculate Your Distance From Lightning